 Ice cold water added tbsp at a time( amount depends on flour used)

 I know that fat varies depending on where you live, in the Uk ..well spoilt for choice because we invented pastry…well from as far back as the Romans when it was crude flour and water wrapped around meat and game before cooking and no way would you eat it…it was to retain meat juices.

-For mince pies I use the pastry fat.
-When making pastry it must be kept cool which here is never easy ..so fat from fridge, iced water from fridge and fan madly whirring to keep the air cool..and me folks…I touch the pastry mix as little as possible , I quickly rub fat in flour to resemble breadcrumbs, add iced water gradually, draw together with your fingers to make a ball, if too dry add more water, wrap in cling film and chill for at least 20 mins in fridge.
+For mince pies, I use the pastry fat.
+When making pastry it must be kept cool which here is never easy ..so fat from the fridge, iced water from fridge and fan madly whirring to keep the air cool..and me folks…I touch the pastry mix as little as possible, I quickly rub fat into flour to resemble breadcrumbs, add iced water gradually, draw together with your fingers to make a ball, if too dry add more water, wrap in cling film and chill for at least 20 mins in the fridge.

-Using a pastry cutter ,cut circles and line patty tins, add filling and top with pastry lid.
+Using a pastry cutter, cut circles and line patty tins, add filling and top with a pastry lid.
 Brush tops with beaten egg.
-Cook in oven on 200c/gas7 for 15-20 mins until golden.
-Remove from oven , cool slightly and dust with icing sugar.
+Cook in the oven on 200c/gas7 for 15-20 mins until golden.
+Remove from oven, cool slightly and dust with icing sugar.

 10 oz Irish Whiskey